 The meandering Arahtum palaeochannel, approaching Eridu from the north-east, can clearly be seen in 1984 satellite imagery from Google Earth.
 Even if mapping such channels can today be done rather easily, dating them requires to examine sediments or excavating sites along their course.

 Originally, the main branch of the Tigris ran through the center of the alluvial plain and its waters could be used for irrigating large tracts of land, until it shifted eastwards at some point in the second millennium BCE.
-The modern channel of the river, at least between Baghdad and Kut, is much lower than the surrounding land, thus in Parthian and Sassanian times its use for irrigation was mainly as a drainage for excess water from canals coming from the Euphrates in the west or the Nahrawan canal in the east.
+The modern channel of the river, at least between Baghdad and Kut, is lower-lying than the surrounding land, thus in Parthian and Sassanian times its use for irrigation was mainly as a drainage for excess water from canals coming from the Euphrates in the west or the Nahrawan canal in the east.

 When this shift happened can’t be dated precisely.
 Most likely both branches were simultaneously active for some time.
 In a Kassite period letter from Nippur, located north of the abandoned cities on the old Tigris course, the river is still named as a source for irrigation water close to the city.
 A similar situation is better documented for the Roman era Euphrates.
 Since about 125 BC the river split just to the north of Babylon, most of the water was now running through the new Sura branch, following the course of the old man made Bar Nanitu canal towards Kish, meeting the Tigris north of modern Kut.
 However, the the old Arahtum branch, running southwards through Babylon towards the Gulf, still received some water, but didn’t reach the sea anymore, instead ending in the swamps of southern Mesopotamia instead (Pliny NH V.21).